-This article is #8 of a 9 part series .
-For additional suggestions checkout the rest of the Keeping Rental Property Owners Happy series.
+This article is #8 of a 5 part series Rental Property Maintenance Tips for Winter - Free Property Manager and Landlord Resources from a leader in single-family property management software and solutions..
+For additional suggestions checkout the rest of the Rental Property Maintenance Tips for Winter series.

 Just like we do, pests seek warmth and shelter when the temperatures turn cold.
 The winter months are some of the most active for household pests like rats and mice to invade homes.